microwerx/gsbc-intro-web/README.md

-# gsbc-intro-web
+# GSBC Intro to Web Programming

+**Dr. Jonathan Metzgar**

-These are course notes / materials for a intro to web programming course.
+These are course notes / materials for an intro to web programming course.